-Fellowship with the Holy spirit in prayer also prevents us from being a complacent Christian.
+Fellowship with the Holy Spirit in prayer also prevents us from being complacent Christian.

 Again, when we are complacent, we begin taking things for granted – just like when we are in relationships.

 Take prayer, for example.
 Prayer is really a true honor and blessing.
 Think of it, we get to talk to the Creator of the universe one-on-one.
-The best part: He wants to talk to us too!
+The best part is: He wants to talk to us too!

-But, when when get to a place of being too “comfortable”, we neglect that precious time with Him.
+But, when we get to a place of being too “comfortable”, we neglect that precious time with Him.
 I know I have.
-And we can get comfortable being without the precious prayer time that gives us strength, encouragement and direction.
+And we can get comfortable being without the precious prayer time that gives us strength, encouragement, and direction.

-The same goes with church.
+The same goes for church.
 When I’m complacent, church seems laborious.
-It seems like a “to do” more than an opportunity to go the the Lord’s house to worship, love on others and get love for myself.
+It seems like a “to do” more than an opportunity to go to the Lord’s house to worship, love on others and get love for myself.

 Complacency is the biggest enemy for Christians.